 After the Citrix Workspace app for Mac software is installed, the following configuration steps allow users to access their hosted applications and desktops.

-If you have users who connect from outside the internal network (for example, users who connect from the Internet or from remote locations), configure authentication through Citrix Gateway.
+Users might connect from the Internet or from remote locations.
+For those users, configure the authentication through Citrix Gateway.

 You can access Citrix Content Collaboration functionality from the Citrix Workspace app using the Files tab displayed within Citrix Workspace app.
 You can view the Files tab only if Content Collaboration Service is enabled in the Workspace configuration in the Citrix Cloud console.

-Citrix Content Collaboration integration in Citrix Workspace app is not supported on Windows Server 2012 and Windows Server 2016 due to a security option set in the operating system.
+Citrix Content Collaboration integration in Citrix Workspace app is not supported on Windows Server 2012 and Windows Server 2016.
+This is due to a security option set in the operating system.

-The following image displays example contents of the Files tab of the new Citrix Workspace app:
+The following image displays the example contents of the Files tab of the new Citrix Workspace app:

 - Resetting Citrix Workspace app does not cause Citrix Content Collaboration to log off.